excellaco/tcp-glue/README.md

         * Follow progress with `docker logs tcp-sonar -f`
         * Estimated time for completion is: `00:03:00`
         * The "duplicate security group warning" can be ignored.
-1. cd `../jenkins`  [5]
-    1. RUN: `docker build -t tcp-jenkins-ami:latest -f Docker/Dockerfile .`
-        * Estimated time for completion is: `00:02:30`
-    1. RUN: `docker run -it --rm -d --name tcp-jenkins-ami -v ~/.aws/credentials:/root/.aws/credentials tcp-jenkins-ami:latest`
-        * Estimated time for completion is: `00:20:00`
-        * Note the username and password for Jenkins, found near the beginning of the output  ( if you miss them, they will be available in the ssm_params, see below)
 1. cd `../terraform-aws-jenkins-stack`
     1. RUN: `docker build -t tcp-jenkins-app:latest -f Docker/Dockerfile .`
         * Estimated time for completion is: `00:02:00`